Entitlement Management System for SaaS (2026 Guide)

 This guide explains what an entitlement management system is, what it governs in SaaS products, and how it fits into your stack.

-Runtime enforcement follows a simple flow: authenticate the user, evaluate the plan and usage at request time, enforce allow or deny, then record usage for future checks.
+• Runtime enforcement follows a simple flow: authenticate the user, evaluate the plan and usage at request time, allow or deny access requests, then record usage for future checks.

-Platforms like Schematic provide this layer on top of Stripe, so teams can change plans, limits, and exceptions without hard-coding checks in the app.
+• Schematic provides an entitlements layer on top of Stripe, so teams can change plans, limits, and exceptions without hard-coding checks in the app.

 An entitlement management system evaluates whether an account is allowed to perform a specific action inside a product.
 The decision is based on subscription data and packaging rules, not just identity.